TheRoddyWMS/Roddy-Default-Plugin/README.md

 It is possible to run the same command that Roddy runs as remote job from the interactive command line.
 The wrapper script recognizes that it is run in an interactive session and avoids an exitting of the Bash upon errors (i.e. `set +e` is set) but should otherwise behave exactly as if run by `bsub` or `qsub`.

 Finally the wrapped script has debugging options `WRAPPED_SCRIPT_DEBUG_OPTIONS`.
-For convenience, the application of these options can be turned of by the `disableDebugOptionsForToolscript`.
+For convenience, the application of these options can be turned off by the `disableDebugOptionsForToolscript`.

 ### Execution

 As stated previously, the wrapped script is executed by Bash.
-This means you can use a shebang-line to select an arbitrary interpreter, e.g. one youhave pulled into the environment via the `baseEnvironmentScript` or the workflow- or job-specific environments scripts.
+This means you can use a shebang-line to select an arbitrary interpreter, e.g. one you have pulled into the environment via the `baseEnvironmentScript` or the workflow- or job-specific environments scripts.

 ### Conventions